memoryleak47/slotted-egraphs-artifact/README.md

 * `expl steps`: The number of steps in the explanation produced by the respective equality saturation backend.
 If the explanation length exceeds the limit set by the `egg` tactic (1000 steps), then this value will only appear in an associated error message.

 The high-level results obtained from these logs are that both theorems are quickly proven by the slotted backend with few explanation steps, while the egg backend either produces too many explanation steps for the `egg` tactic to handle, or does not even return before running out of memory.

-To properly inspect the statements, proofs, and metrics of the theorems shown in Section 4.3, we require a setup which allows interaction with the `lean-egg` project contained in this artifact.
-To reproduce the results of the paper, it suffices to run the non-interactive CLI version as follows.
-If you want to explore further, we recommend the Interactive version below.

 #### Further Inspection